A1doranM/HowProgrammingWork/DataBaseDesign/DataBaseDesign.md

     Remove all partial dependencies

-    Second Normal Form says  A non-prime attribute of a relation is an attribute that is not a part of any candidate key of the relation.
+    Second Normal Form says.
+A non-prime attribute of a relation is an attribute that is not a part of any candidate key of the relation.
 It means we should remove and avoid partial dependencies in tables.